 Absolutely!
 It’s thin, it’s salty – and it’s delicious.
 You may wish to use more than one slice, as it’s fairly thin, though!

-How do I flatten chicken breasts?
+How do I flatten chicken breasts into chicken cutlets?

 Place the chicken breasts between two sheets of plastic wrap (or use a plastic ziploc bag).
 Pound out with a meat mallet.